+Insulin is a peptide hormone made in islet beta-cells that is packaged in storage vesicles, termed dense core granules.
 Insulin is initially synthesized as the prohormone precursor, proinsulin, in the endoplasmic reticulum.
-Proinsulin is subsequently trafficked to the Golgi, where it is sorted along with other regulatory cargo for packaging into regulated secretory vesicles.
-These regulatory vesicles emerge from the terminal Golgi, or trans-Golgi network, where they enter the storage pool to be used for glucose-stimulated insulin secretion.
-We can visualize the trafficking process using fluorescent reporters in live cells.
+Proinsulin is subsequently trafficked to the Golgi, where it is sorted along with other cargo for packaging into regulated secretory vesicles.
+Insulin secretory vesicles emerge from the terminal Golgi, or trans-Golgi network, where they enter the storage pool to be used for glucose-stimulated insulin secretion.
+For more information on the beta-cell, check out our recent review.

 To study proinsulin trafficking, our lab has developed fluorescent pulse-chase reporters.
 In the movie and images below, we use the RUSH system to visualize proinsulin trafficking in primary beta-cells.
 See our recent publication for detailed information on using this system.

 Early in response to insulin resistance and hyperglycemia, islet beta-cells increase insulin production, in part, through remodeling the secretory system.
 Our lab is currently exploring cellular mechanisms regulating this process.
 Following prolonged exposure to hyperglycemia, beta-cell function deteriorates, resulting in loss of glucose-regulation insulin secretion, which contributes to further loss of glucose control.
 We hypothesize that critical defects in proinsulin trafficking and insulin granule formation underlie the development of beta-cell dysfunction.
 Using a fluorescent reporter, termed proCpepSNAP, we have recently shown that proinsulin trafficking is delayed in a dietary model of diabetes (Western diet, WD) leading to a decrease in the formation of insulin secretory granules (below).
 For more information, see our recent publication.